itsqlia/2121-ig2-grundlagen-im-medialen-raum/README.md

 ## Installation

-There are two versions of test setups.
-In `/test_setup_different_clients` is a simple example where two different client scripts are communicating.

-In `/client` is the version to start one client.
+In `/client` is the script to start one client.
 But you can have multiple browser windows that connect to the socket server.
 In the terminal:

 ```bash
 cd path/to/client